 You will not be able to file a lawsuit after August 10, 2024 (two years after the CLJA went into effect), or six months after your administrative claim is denied, whichever is later.

-The statute of limitations only applies to claims arising before August 10, 2022.
 If you have any questions about how the CLJA statute of limitations applies to your claim, talk to a lawyer as soon as possible.